 There has been a lot of press lately about off-rolling and Ofsted issuing notices to schools and academies because of it.

-The trouble is that many of the people we speak to have a slightly different idea of what actually constitutes off-rolling, what is acceptable, and what is not.
+The trouble is that many people we speak to have a slightly different idea of what constitutes off-rolling, acceptable, and not.

 Ofsted’s definition of off-rolling is ‘the practice of removing a pupil from the school roll without using a permanent exclusion when the removal is primarily in the interests of the school’.

 So, what should governors be looking out for?
-What information should they be asking for from senior leaders to ensure that such practices are not taking place in their school?
+What information should they be asking for from senior leaders to ensure that such practices are not happening in their school?

 Here are some ideas:

 - Student roll: governors should regularly be seeing the numbers on roll.
 They should be receiving reports broken down by year group so that they can clearly see patterns around whether the numbers in exam or assessment years are lower than in others.

 - Mid-year leavers: governors should be receiving reports on how many children have left the school in each year group.